 - Providers: TK, AOK, Barmer, DAK

-Private Health Insurance (Private Krankenversicherung)
+Private (Private Krankenversicherung)

 - Cost: EUR 300-800/month depending on age, health, and coverage level